Diankavoy19/Lab-JS/README.md

 # Lab-JS
-All JS laboratory  at the university
+All JS laboratories  at the university